isomerpages/ogp-designers/index.md

       title: Latest from OGP
       subtitle: News & Announcements
       button: View all
+  - infobar:
+      title: School closure on 24 Aug 2023
+      subtitle: Announcement
+      description: Due to PSLE Oral, lower primary students from P1-P5 will be given a rest day.
+      button: View all announcements
+      url: www.google.com
   - infopic:
       title: OGP team won a grand prize at BFG 2023
       subtitle: in the spotlight